Spring is here!

 HelpScout collect customers’ email addresses on blog post pages only, as this is where their readers are more engaged.

-Find what format works for your customers with some savvy A/B tests (Visual Website Optimizer is great for this) and stick with them.
+Find what format works for your customers with some savvy A/B tests.

 4. Pro tip: Ask your current subscribers to share